Skip to main content

 Muscle 'fatigability'

 Muscle weakness is commonly due to lack of exercise, ageing, muscle injury or pregnancy.
 It can also occur with long-term conditions such as diabetes or heart disease.
-There are many other possible causes, which include stroke, multiple sclerosis, depression, fibromyalgia and chronic fatigue syndrome (ME).
+There are many other possible causes, which include stroke, multiple sclerosis, and depression.

 Lack of use

-It's always good to stay fit, whatever your age.
+It's always good to stay fit, regardless of age.
 Recovery from muscle and tendon injury, however, also becomes slower with increasing age.
-At whatever age you decide to improve your fitness, a sensible training regime is essential.
-You need advice from trainers or physiotherapists, to prevent injury to muscles which, at least at first, may not perform as well as you hope.
+Improving fitness and muscle strength when older may require advice from trainers or physiotherapists to prevent injury to muscles which, at least at first, may not perform as well as hoped.

 Ageing

-As we age, our muscles tend to lose strength and bulk and they become weaker.
-Whilst most people accept this as the natural consequence of age - particularly great age - it is frustrating to be unable to do the things you could manage when younger.
-However, exercise is still beneficial and it is still possible to increase muscle power and strength with a careful and safe exercise routine.
+Exercise is still beneficial and it is still possible to increase muscle power and strength with a careful and safe exercise routine.
 Injury recovery times are much longer with great age, balance is often impaired and thinner bones are easily broken.
-So, supervision is sensible, especially at first.

 Infections

 Infections and illnesses are amongst the most common causes of temporary muscle fatigue.
 This is usually through muscle inflammation.
-Even though recovery is usual, if inflammation is severe (such as a bad bout of influenza), the weakness can last quite a while.
-This can sometimes trigger chronic fatigue syndrome (CFS).
-Any illness with generalised temperature and muscle inflammation can be the trigger.
-However, some illnesses are particularly prone to cause it.
-They include flu (influenza), glandular fever (Epstein-Barr virus), HIV, Lyme disease and hepatitis C. Other less common causes, in the UK at least, are tuberculosis (TB), malaria, syphilis, polio and dengue.
+Even though recovery is usual, if inflammation is severe (such as may occur during a bad bout of influenza), the weakness can last for several weeks.

 Pregnancy